 Webhooks and connectors

 Webhooks help Teams to integrate with external apps.
-With Outgoing Webhooks, you can send text messages from a channel to the web services.
-After configuring the Outgoing Webhooks, users can @mention Outgoing Webhook and send a message to web services.
+With Outgoing Webhooks, you can send text messages from a channel to a web service.
+After configuring the Outgoing Webhooks, users can @mention Outgoing Webhook and send a message to a web service.
 The service responds within 10 seconds to the message with a text or a card.

 Outgoing Webhooks are configured on a per team basis and cannot be included as part of a normal Teams app.

 Connectors allow users to subscribe to receive notifications and messages from the web services.
 They expose the HTTPS endpoint for the service to post messages to Teams channels, typically in the form of cards.

 Incoming Webhooks help in posting messages from apps to Teams.
 If Incoming Webhooks are enabled for a team in any channel, it exposes the HTTPS endpoint, that accepts correctly formatted JSON and inserts the messages to that channel.
 For example, you can create an Incoming Webhook in your DevOps channel, configure your build, and simultaneously deploy and monitor services to send alerts.

 Before you start to learn how to build Incoming Webhooks, you may also want to know that you can build a notification bot using Teams Toolkit.
 Notification bots can enable more customizable experience to meet different business scenarios.